abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 bang-crash-bang-crash-bang-thump-thump.
 So we need to be sensitive to the impact we have on those around us and try not to leave a trace of noise.
-In terms of our relations with people, we can reflect on the things we say by asking ourselves, What kind of trace am I leaving in this conversations by the comments I’ve made?* With our internal processes we can ask , *What kind of trace am I leaving in my mind due to the moods I’ve picked up or the attitudes, views, and perspectives I’m holding?*
+In terms of our relations with people, we can reflect on the things we say by asking ourselves, *What kind of trace am I leaving in this conversations by the comments I’ve made?* With our internal processes we can ask, *What kind of trace am I leaving in my mind due to the moods I’ve picked up or the attitudes, views, and perspectives I’m holding?*